akka/akka/CONTRIBUTING.md

 [info] Detected changes in directories: [akka-actor-tests, project, akka-stream, akka-docs, akka-persistence]
 ```

-By default, changes are diffed with the `master` branch when working locally.
+By default, changes are diffed with the `main` branch when working locally.
 If you want to validate against a different
 target PR branch, you can do so by setting the PR_TARGET_BRANCH environment variable for sbt:

 ```shell